healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 A boolean that turns on/off a verification step when adding an email integration.

-If enabled, whenever an user adds an email integration, Healthchecks emails a verification link to the new address.
-The new integration becomes active only after user clicks the verification link.
+If enabled, whenever a user adds an email integration, Healthchecks emails a verification link to the new address.
+The new integration becomes active only after the user clicks the verification link.

 If you are setting up a private healthchecks instance where you trust your users, you can opt to disable the verification step.
 In that case,